rishabh-zeo/zeotap-web-sdk-docs/my-docs/docs/APIReference/setConsent.md

 | track | Boolean | If the value of the key is true, then you can track any user data |
 | cookieSync | Boolean | If the value of the key is true, then you can cookieSync |

+Check out more about how primary consent is resolved [here](/docs/category/consent-resolution)

 ## Brand Consent

 You can pass any brand consent with/without the primary consent keys.
 Anything other than the primary consent keys will be considered as brand consent.

+The brand consent is persisted and passed as `z_p` key in the payload of subsequent events.

+These are few ways of using the setConsent method:
 ```javascript
 setConsent({track: true, cookieSync: true}) //provides primary consent values only
 setConsent({track: true, brand1Consent: true}) //provides primary consent as well as brand consent
 setConsent({ brand1Consent: true, brand2Consent: false}) //provides brand consent only
 ```

-Check out <a href="/examples/quickStartEx.html" target="_blank">this example HTML</a>.